ParadoxLeon/tailssh/README.md

-### tailssh
-Simple script that scans for available machines with Tailscale status and creates an SSH connection.
+## Simple script that scans for available machines with Tailscale status and creates an SSH connection.

 ### tailssh Install
 1. Download the script